Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 First, the FDA's enforcement on compounded GLP-1 outsourcing facilities is at the inflection point where 503B pharmacies stop shipping.
 The agency has been signaling this trajectory since the official "no longer in shortage" determinations on tirzepatide and semaglutide.
 The wholesale market that propped up 12 to 18 months of affordable access is closing.

-Second, Stanford-led research published this month — the paper that is going to get cited in every peptide thread for the next five years — quantified what the lower tail of the GLP-1 trials had already suggested: a meaningful fraction of users, roughly 10%, were not getting the response the headline numbers promised.
+Second, Stanford-led research published this month — the paper that is going to get cited in every peptide thread for the next five years — quantified what the lower tail of the GLP-1 trials had already suggested.
+A meaningful fraction of users, roughly 10%, were not getting the response the headline numbers promised.
 That is not "the drug stopped working."
-That is "the drug never worked for me in the first place, and I just spent eight months convinced I was the problem."
+That is "the drug never worked for me, and I just spent eight months convinced I was the problem."

-Third, the Eli Lilly TRIUMPH-1 retatrutide readout from May 2026 delivered the headline (up to 71.2 lbs at 12 mg over 80 weeks), but the FDA path to approval for general prescribing has its own timeline, and a non-trivial dysesthesia signal at the 12 mg dose means the careful patient is not racing to be first in line.
+Third, the Eli Lilly TRIUMPH-1 retatrutide readout delivered a headline number, but the FDA path to general approval has its own timeline.
+A non-trivial dysesthesia signal at the 12 mg dose means the careful patient is not racing to be first in line.

-The combined effect: a lot of people in the 100-pound-down cohort woke up this week without a refill on the horizon, without a tier-two molecule in pharmacies, and with a new paper telling them the original premise was less reliable than it sounded.
+The combined effect.
+A lot of people in the 50-pound-down cohort woke up this week without a refill on the horizon, without a tier-two molecule in pharmacies, and with a new paper telling them the original premise was less reliable than it sounded.

 The 72-hour bridge protocol is the floor that prevents the cliff.
 Here is what is on it.